-- Developing novel Canadian science content delivery for new media such as cellphones and iPods.
+- Developing novel Canadian science content delivery for new media such as smart phones and iPads.

 - Forming partnerships with other Canadian initiatives.

-- Developing science theatre productions in collaboration with media artists at UBC.
+- Developing science theatre productions in collaboration with Canadian media artists.

 - Creating an annual Canadian science festival in Vancouver and other Canadian cities, modeled after the Cheltenham science festival in England.

 Please consider joining the society.
 Your membership supports the constant task of updating information and links at science.ca.
-Members receive a free CD-ROM on Canadian Scientists.
 New scientists are being educated or are immigrating to Canada every day.
 We need your help to keep updating the science.ca website to reflect these changes.
 E-mail firstname.lastname@example.org to join.